jneidel/setup-webpack/readme.md

 ### Differentiate between development and production env

-Minification and transpiling will only be triggerd by enviroment variables that indicate a production evironment.
+Minification and transpiling will only be triggered by environment variables that indicate a production environment.

 View working example at [`examples/webpack/env.js`](examples/webpack/env.js).